Hobart, Launceston, Cradle Coast

 See more information and resources at Field Education Placements.

-Social Work Practicum 1 is a cornerstone unit in the first year of the Master of Social Work (Qualifying) degree.
-Students are required to undertake a minimum of 500 hours of placement in a setting that is relevant to social work practice in order to experience a range of practice tasks.
-Full-time placements are undertaken over a period of 14 weeks.
-A Field educator is allocated to each student and through supervision (provided by a social worker with a minimum of 2 years full time equivalent post graduation experience in the field) the theory of social work is translated into practice.
+Students are required to undertake a minimum of 500 hours of placement in a setting that is relevant to social work practice in order to experience a range of practice processes and tasks.
+Field educators are allocated to each student and through supervision (provided by a social worker with a minimum of 2 years full time equivalent post-graduation experience in the field), the theory of social work is integrated into practice.
 Students will be required to attend preparation seminars and a placement interview prior to commencing placement.

 |Unit name||Social Work Practicum 1|